shshemi/tabiew/tutorial/tutorial.md

 ![image not found](images/new_tab.png)

+## Schema

-The table names are their file names without the extension.
+Table names are chosen based on their file names without the extension.
 For instance, the table name for `housing.csv` is `housing`.
 If multiple files have the same name, subsequent files will have `_2`, `_3`, and so on appended to their names.
 The `:schema` command displays all loaded tables.

 ![image not found](images/schema.png)